 Bill McDermott Tacitly Signals SAP’s Monopolistic Power to Wall Street

 Another comment against openness is from Bill McDermott, in their 2017 Q1 earnings call.

 “So here is my hypothesis on the industry.
 Why is SAP the de facto standard business software company in the world?
 I’ll tell you why.
 Because even if we don’t win every sale and somebody at a point solution level takes something, they still have to live with us and the other 80% of the enterprise.”

 So there you have it.
-SAP will enforce their power against a vendor that offers a superior application to them.
-They will make it as difficult as possible for that application to be successful, speak dismissively towards it, make it difficult to integrate to SAP.
+SAP will enforce its power against a vendor that offers a superior application to them.
+They will make it as difficult as possible for that application to be successful, speak dismissively towards it, make it challenging to integrate into SAP.
 Bill McDermott very effectively makes the argument that SAP will continue to behave as a monopolist.

 Mind Controlled SAP Accounts